05 MAY – 30 JUNE 2018

 Jelena Sredanovic – Art Focus / Clouds + Reflections, 30 June – 25 July 2018

 CIRCLE Summer – Mixed Group Exhibition, 07 July – 29 September (Upper Gallery)

 Antonina Szram – ‘bourn’, 28th July – 12 July 2-18 (Upper Gallery)

 HOUSE OF ARTISTS – Group Exhibition, 4 August – 8 September 2018

-COASTLINES – Fine Art Photography Show featuring Joni Sternbach and Vera Marr, 15 September – 13 October 2018
+COASTLINES – Fine Art Photography Show featuring Joni Sternbach and Caroline Marrack, 22 September – 20 October 2018

 A group show of diverse, talented and well collected artists who can be found cutting, spraying, painting, throwing and spilling onto canvas in studios and spaces from London to LA.
 The exhibition will include a selection of original works and limited edition prints.